PxPerfectMike/Best-HTML-Snippets/README.md

 Initial release of Best HTML Snippets

-Please do not hesitate to contact me <a href = "mailto: pxperfectmike@gmail.com">Here</a> with any requests to add snippets and I will add them ASAP.
+Please do not hesitate to contact me <a href = "mailto: pxperfectmike@gmail.com">Here</a> with any requests to add or modify snippets and I will get to it ASAP.

 **_Thank you for downloading_**